 How do you choose a KiwiSaver fund that's right for you?
 Check out our basic guide.

 Almost thirteen years into KiwiSaver, there are 30 different KiwiSaver providers and over 150 funds to choose from.
 Comparing funds is a bit like comparing apples and oranges – with a few nuts mixed in there too.
 Trying to assess different underlying asset mixes, fees or historical returns is really hard.
-No wonder Kiwis put reinvesting in the ‘too confusing’ basket and leave their KiwiSaver account where it is.
+No wonder Kiwis put investing in the ‘too confusing’ basket and leave their KiwiSaver account where it is.

 68% of Kiwis consider KiwiSaver to be a very important tool for their retirement.
 Yet, we don't realise the importance of getting it right.
 A recent survey done by kōura uncovered that less than half of people are sitting in the type of fund that's right for their risk appetite and objectives.
 Not making a decision (or making the right one) could cost you hundreds of thousands of dollars.

 That’s why we’ve put together this guide to help you choose the right fund for you.

 Ben is a mince & cheese pie loving marketing executive that's just returned from his OE and is stoked to get a job that's paying him $80,000.
 He ticked a box on the first day of his new job agreeing to contribute 3% of his salary to KiwiSaver account with another 3% being matched by his employer.
 With marriage and renovations to his do-her-upper on the horizon, he's relying on his KiwiSaver plan for retirement.

 If Ben invests in a selection of funds appropriate for his objectives and achieves the expected returns, he can expect to have a KiwiSaver balance of $590k when he retires, giving him an allowance of $625 a week including his NZ Super payments.
 Though for this to happen, there are a number of different decisions he needs to get right!

 Let's look at each of the things he should be considering (and why they are more important than watching another re-run of Friends on the telly).